ansermino/CodeLens/deliverables/iteration-01.review.md

  * High-level concepts that should guide your work for the next iteration.
  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.

+ * We should have regular but shorter meetings, instead of few long meetings.
+This will help all group members to stay on track, and make sure that we agree on where the whole project is heading.
+ * We should lower our expectations.
+During this iteration, we spent a lot of time on some ideas that were too ambicious for a two-months project.
+We could improve productivity by doing small steps.